 Delivery truck drivers pick up, transport, and drop off packages and small shipments within a city or region.
 A delivery driver has a physically demanding job with one of the highest rates of injuries and illnesses of all occupations.
 Delivery drivers do a lot of lifting, carrying and walking.
 Driving in congested traffic or adhering to strict delivery timelines can also be stressful.
 Anyone in a job that requires driving runs the risk of injury in a motor vehicle accident.

-If a delivery driver is injured while on the job in South Carolina, he or she may be entitled to workers’ compensation benefits, including payment of all medical care and replacement of lost wages.
+If a delivery driver is injured while on the job in South Carolina, he or she may be entitled to workers’ compensation benefits, including payment of all medical care and partial replacement of lost wages.
 Unfortunately, it is not unusual for an employer to try to deny an injured delivery driver’s workers’ comp claim.
 Most workers have little understanding of the S.C. workers’ compensation system and their rights if an employer disputes a workers’ comp claim.

 For more than 50 years, the workers’ compensation attorneys at Joye Law Firm have helped injured workers in South Carolina obtain the benefits available to them by law.
 From our offices in Charleston, Columbia, Myrtle Beach and Clinton, our attorneys have helped delivery drivers and other workers across South Carolina seek full benefits to move forward with their lives after suffering serious injuries on the job.

 If you or a loved one has been injured while working as a delivery driver in South Carolina, contact Joye Law Firm today to schedule a free consultation to understand your rights regarding claiming workers’ compensation benefits for you.
 There is no obligation for you.
 If our attorneys handle your workers’ comp benefit claim, we do not receive a legal fee unless you get paid.
 Phone 877-941-1019 to learn more now.

 Delivery Drivers Face Multiple Injury Risks